Can You Distill Beer Into Whiskey

 The first step in distilling beer into whiskey is to gather the necessary ingredients.
 This includes a brewing kit, a pot still, and a collection of malted grains.
 The grains should be milled and mashed together to create the wort, which will be the base of the beer.
 The pot still will be used to heat and evaporate the wort, creating the alcohol that will be distilled into whiskey.

-See also Is Baby Distilled Water Safe To Drink
+See also Is Distilled Water And Alkaline Water The Same

 Step 2: Prepare and Distill the Beer